konradreiche/java-concurrency-profiler/README.txt

-Profiling Concurrency will investigate profiling concurrent program behaviour of java programs.
-The project will be implemented in C++ using the Qt framework.
+Profiling Concurrency is a project as part of my bachelor thesis at Freie Universität of Berlin.
+Within the project a profiler will be developed with focus on concurrency aspects of Java.